 Antarctica melting, polar bears vanishing - what do we do?
 Farm polar bears on artificial icebergs made of recycled freezers - it's actually possible.

 Based in Melbourne, Australia, industrial designer and artist Stephen Mushin's projects explore interactions between human made machines and natural ecologies.
-His Cows Must Fly project is a collaboration with engineers and scientists to build the world's first Cowship.
-This project, along with other ecological machines will be published as a book by Allen and Unwin in early 2018.
+His Cowship project is a collaboration with engineers and scientists to build the world's first Cowship.
+Stephen is currently working on a book about ecological design which will be published by Allen and Unwin in early 2019.

 The Cowship Project was first presented in 2013 as Now If What Then, as part of CUSP, a touring exhibition of futures thinking curated by The Australian Design Centre.
 In August 2014 Now If What Then: Farming Tokyo was exhibited as a solo show at Spiral contemporary art gallery in collaboration with The Tokyo University of Agriculture.
 This exhibition presented 10 of Stephen's projects which explored ideas for re-imagining the world’s largest city as self sufficient in food production.